SESYNC-ci/online-data-lesson/slides/conclude.md

 - Search [PyPI](https://pypi.org) for an API you plan to use.

-Web services do not always have great documentation---what parameters are acceptable or necessary may not be clear.
-Some may even be poorly documented on purpose, if the API wasn't designed for public use.
+Web services do not always have great documentation &mdash; what parameters are acceptable or necessary may not be clear.
+Some may even be poorly documented on purpose if the API wasn't designed for public use!
 Even if you plan to acquire data using the "raw" web service, try a search for a relevant package on Python.
-The package documention could help.
+The package documentation could help.
 {:.notes}